 Most of your supporters have participated in silent auctions and raffles before.

-With a penny social, your donors can try a twist on a two classic fundraisers!
+With a penny social, your donors can try a twist on two classic big money fundraising ideas!
 This fun, engaging event will encourage your supporters to come out to support your cause.

 Plus, with this event, you’ll still harness the competitive spirit of an auction as your supporters will want to place the most tickets in the bowls of their favorite prizes to outbid others.